-Common Language Runtime User-Defined Type (CLR UDT): A data type created and defined by the user on a database server that supports SQL by using a .NET Framework common language runtime assembly.
+common language runtime user-defined type (CLR UDT): A data type that is created and defined by the user on a database server that supports SQL by using a Microsoft .NET Framework common language runtime assembly.

-data stream: A stream of data that corresponds to specific TDS semantics.
+data stream: A stream of data that corresponds to specific Tabular Data Stream (TDS) semantics.
 A single data stream can represent an entire TDS message or only a specific, well-defined portion of a TDS message.
 A TDS data stream can span multiple network data packets.

-Distributed Transaction Coordinator (DTC): A service that coordinates transactions across multiple databases.
+Distributed Transaction Coordinator (DTC): A Windows service that coordinates transactions across multiple resource managers, including databases.
 For more information, see [MSDN-DTC].

 Microsoft/Windows Data Access Components (MDAC/WDAC): With Microsoft/Windows Data Access Components (MDAC/WDAC), developers can connect to and use data from a wide variety of relational and nonrelational data sources.
 You can connect to many different data sources using Open Database Connectivity (ODBC), ActiveX Data Objects (ADO), or OLE DB.
 You can do this through providers and drivers that are built and shipped by Microsoft, or that are developed by various third parties.
 For more information, see [MSDN-MDAC].

-Multiple Active Result Sets (MARS): A feature introduced in SQL Server 2005 that allows applications to have more than one pending request per connection.
+Multiple Active Result Sets (MARS): A feature in Microsoft SQL Server that allows applications to have more than one pending request per connection.
 For more information, see [MSDN-MARS].

 out-of-band: A type of event that happens outside of the standard sequence of events.
-Specifically, the idea that a signal or message can be sent during an unexpected time and will not cause any protocol parsing issues.
+For example, an out-of-band signal or message can be sent during an unexpected time and will not cause any protocol parsing issues.

-query notification: A feature introduced in SQL Server 2005 that allows the client to register for notification on changes to a given query result.
+query notification: A feature in SQL Server that allows the client to register for notification on changes to a given query result.
 For more information, see [MSDN-QUERYNOTE].

 SQL Server Native Client (SNAC): SNAC contains the SQL Server ODBC driver and the SQL Server OLE DB provider in one native dynamic link library (DLL) supporting applications using native-code APIs (ODBC, OLE DB, and ADO) to Microsoft SQL Server.
 For more information, see [MSDN-SNAC].